daattali/beautiful-jekyll/_posts/2019-07-07-project-courses.md

 ## Discussion

+The challenges and the solutions that we have encountered and implemented in our Data Science project-based courses has led to improved student learning (as observed by what students are capable of doing in their final Data Science Capstone project at the end of the program).
+One of the biggest improvements we observed between the Capstone projects comparing the year where we had no project-based courses and the following years where we did was the decrease in technical debt at the end of the Capstone project.
+In particular, the Capstone projects in the years where we have run the project-based courses, have been much easier for new users (e.g., our Capstone industry, govenment or academic partners) to start using and extending the projects.
+In addition to the Instructional team's observed improvements in student performance, we have also observed improved student satisfaction and perceived value from these course when run as project-based courses as opposed to when we ran them as traditional lecture/lab-based courses (as evidenced by student course evaluations, surveys and anectdotal discussions with students and alumni).

 - Caveats
   - Advanced/intermediate GitHub skills required by students means this is not great as is for lower level undergraduate courses:
     - Git/GitHub is too advanced of a tool (as well as the way we use it in these projects) for an intro ugrad course.
 Solution, have students take a course to learn Git/GitHub beforehand, or use a simpler collaboration tool (e.g., Google Colab and/or Kaggle kernels) and some simple GitHub features (issues for collaboration and use the GitHub website upload tool to upload a version of the project for peer review session and the final submission).